Can CBD oil relieve arthritis pain?

 - A 2017 study found that CBD might be a safe and useful treatment for OA joint pain.

-However, to date, there is little scientific evidence to prove conclusively that CBD is an effective arthritis treatment for humans.
+However, to date, there a lack of scientific evidence to prove conclusively that CBD is an effective arthritis treatment for humans.

 A 2006 study found that a cannabis-based mouth spray called Sativex helped to relieve arthritis pain.
-However, this medicine was made from cannabis plant extracts containing both CBD and THC.
+However, the cannabis plant extracts that the company use to make the spray contain both CBD and THC.

-While findings so far have been encouraging, more research is needed to say with certainty that CBD oil is an effective treatment for arthritis pain.
+While findings so far have been encouraging, more research is necessary to confirm that CBD oil is an effective treatment for arthritis pain.

 CBD oil and chronic pain